 Recognition and giving

-- Named a Top 100 Best Corporate Citizen by CR Magazine for 17 consecutive years.
+- Named a Top 100 Best Corporate Citizen by 3BL Media for 21 consecutive years.

 - Recognized by the Dow Jones Sustainability Index for our sustainability practices for 13 consecutive years.